 Family Tree Details

-A peace treaty signed between Henry VI of England and Charles VII of France.
+The Treaty of Tours was signed by King Henry VI of England and Charles VII of France.
 The treaty resulted in five years of peace between the two countries and included the arrangement of marriage between Henry VI and Margaret of Anjou.

-To ensure peace between England and France the marriage between Henry VI and Margaret was arranged.
+To ensure peace between England and France the marriage between Henry VI and Margaret of Anjou was arranged.

 The marriage of the King of England to Margaret of Anjou had been arranged as part of the treaty signed at Tours to ensure peace between England and France.